 Dyslexic children can have problems filtering out background noise.
 R really struggled with this because she has a loud little brother who loves to play.
 It would drive her crazy and she would shut down telling me that she couldn’t possibly work with “all the noise.”

 - Find a noise alternative.
-R uses a Kindle Fire kids on the IheartRadio channel with headphones.
-Her music is an acceptable background noise for her and she is more willing to work with it in the background.
+My daughter uses a Kindle Fire kids on the IheartRadio channel with headphones.
+Her music is acceptable background noise for her and she is more willing to work with it in the background.
 Find the option that will work for your child and you may see an increase in learning.

 When R was younger it was hard for her to remember the sentence she just read.
 It didn’t matter if she read it ten times.
 When she moved on to the new sentence, she was finished with what came before it.
 This made it very hard to give her the ability to learn independently.
 It also left me frustrated because I was investing more time into teaching the material.